* Firms use loophole to escape ECB watch

 The application for a banking licence, to an EU member state's national regulator and to the ECB, can take 6-12 months, and possibly longer if many banks apply at the same time.
 Three sources at different EU banking watchdogs told Reuters the total number of banks that had submitted applications so far across Europe was still in single digits.

 The ECB declined to comment on the number of applications made, but has previously expressed concern that banks are behind in their preparations.

 "A number of the larger banks have made progress in their planning," Sabine Lautenschlaeger, who represents the ECB's supervisory arm on the board, said last month.
 "But we have not seen many final decisions yet."

-A spokesman at German regulator Bafin said it had received some applications and expected this to swell into double-digits eventually.
+A spokesman at German regulator Bafin said it had had some applications and expected their number to swell into double-digits eventually.
 The Central Bank of Ireland did not receive any applications in the first half of the year, its mid-year report shows.

 According to Lautenschlaeger, there are around 40 banks that now conduct business in other EU countries from UK bases.
 These include UK lenders, the big Wall Street investment banks and smaller groups from Asia and the Middle East.

 To receive permission to operate new or expanded subsidiaries in the EU, they would have to subject their business plans, safety and the fitness of managers and investors to national and ECB banking supervisors.

 Most major international and UK banks already operate small licensed subsidiaries in at least one other EU country, but would still need expanded regulatory approval to transfer big chunks of their London business to them.